HIGHLIGHTS-Soccer-Transfer deadline day deals | Sports-Games

 Manchester United have completed the signing of Cristiano Ronaldo from Juventus on a two-year deal.
 "I cannot wait to play at Old Trafford in front of a full stadium and see all the fans again," Ronaldo said.

-0800 WEST HAM SIGN CROATIAN PLAYMAKER VLASIC West Ham United have signed Croatia international Nikola Vlasic from CSKA Moscow in a deal reported to be worth an initial 30 million euros ($35.48 million).
+0800 WEST HAM SIGN CROATIAN PLAYMAKER VLASIC West Ham United have signed Croatia international Nikola Vlasic from CSKA Moscow in a deal reported to be worth an initial 30 million euros.

 0700 JUVENTUS SIGN KEAN ON TWO-YEAR LOAN Juventus have signed Moise Kean on a two-year loan worth seven million euros from Everton.
 The striker, who has nine caps for Italy, returns to the club where he made his professional debut.